How Credit Use Has Changed over the Years

 - The total volume of consumer loans—credit cards, auto loans, and other nonmortgage debt—more than doubled between 1990 and 2000, to $1.7 trillion.

 - The amount of credit card debt outstanding rose nearly threefold between 1990 and 2002, from $173 billion to $661 billion.

 - Home equity lending soared from $261 billion in 1993 to more than $1 trillion ten years later.

 Credit scoring got a huge boost in 1995.
 That’s when the country’s two biggest mortgage-finance agencies, Fannie Mae and Freddie Mac, recommended lenders use FICO credit scores.
 Because Fannie Mae and Freddie Mac purchase more than two-thirds of the mortgages made, their recommendations carry enormous weight in the home loan industry.

 The recommendations are also what finally began to bring credit scoring to the public’s attention.

-If you've ever applied for a mortgage, you know it's a much more involved process than getting a credit card.
-When you apply for a Visa or MasterCard, you typically fill out a relatively brief form, submit it, and get your answer back in a few days or weeks by mail.
-In other words, there isn't much personal contact.
+If you’ve ever applied for a mortgage, you know it’s a much more involved process than getting a credit card.
+When you apply for a credit card, you typically fill out a relatively brief form, submit it, and get your answer back quickly—sometimes within minutes, if you’re applying online or at a retail store.
+The process is highly automated, and there typically isn’t much personal contact.

 Contrast that with a mortgage.
-Not only do you have to provide a lot more information about your finances, but getting a home loan requires that you have ongoing personal contact with a loan officer or mortgage broker.
-You might be asked to clarify something in your application, be told to supply more information, or be given updates on how your request for funds was being received.
+Not only do you have to provide a lot more information about your finances, but getting a home loan also requires that you have ongoing personal contact with a loan officer or mortgage broker.
+You might be asked to clarify something in your application, be told to supply more information, or be given updates about how your request for funds is being received.